LadislavSopko/lsf/implementations/javascript/BENCHMARK_RESULTS.md

 1. **Encoding:** LSF encoding is more efficient than JSON for larger datasets, offering up to 3x better performance for large data structures.

-2. **Decoding:** The UltraFastLSFParser implementation provides substantial performance improvements over the standard decoder:
+2. **Decoding:** The optimized parsers provide substantial performance improvements:
-   - 2-3x faster depending on data size
+   - UltraFastLSFParser is 2-3x faster than the standard decoder
+   - HyperFastLSFParser is up to 11x faster than the standard decoder for large datasets
-   - Outperforms JSON.parse for large datasets
+   - HyperFastLSFParser outperforms JSON.parse by up to 8.5x for large datasets
-   - More efficient memory usage
+   - More efficient memory usage with character-by-character parsing

+3. **Parser Selection:**
+   - Use HyperFastLSFParser for maximum performance, especially for large datasets
-3. **Parser Selection:** The automatic parser selection strategy works effectively, choosing the best parser based on data characteristics.
+   - The automatic parser selection strategy works effectively, choosing the best parser based on data characteristics

 ### Implementation Recommendations

-1. **Use the UltraFastLSFParser for best performance**
+1. **Use the HyperFastLSFParser for best performance**
-   - The standard decoder should only be used when compatibility with older versions is required
+   - The character-by-character approach with minimal allocations provides significant speedups
+   - For large datasets, HyperFastLSFParser is dramatically faster than both UltraFastLSFParser and JSON.parse

 2. **Use the AUTO selection strategy with getParser**
    - This provides the best balance of performance across different data sizes
+   - Automatically selects the most appropriate parser based on input size

 3. **LSF is most beneficial for medium to large data structures**
    - Particularly efficient for data with many nested objects and repeated structure
+   - With HyperFastLSFParser, LSF outperforms JSON for large data parsing

 ## Test Environment